bramtechs/bramtechs/README.md

 ### Hi there 👋
-I write code and such.
+I write games and such.

 Founder of [Doomhowl Interactive](https://github.com/Doomhowl-Interactive)